paulrobertlloyd/paulrobertlloyd-v3/source/projects/_pages/fontdeck.markdown

 The key values of the product were distilled into a compelling proposition: 'purveyors of the finest web fonts, Fontdeck is the professional web font solution; easy to use yet flexible enough to meet the real needs of designers'.
 This became a lightening rod for the design direction that followed.

+{% figure u-pull-left "<cite>Richard Rutter, co-founder and CEO</cite>" %}
+> Working on Fontdeck with Paul was a pleasure.
+He brought his usual meticulous attention in redesigning the site, resulting in a far more consistent and harmonious feel, along with numerous small yet significant improvements in usability.
+Ultimately Paul added the finesse the site was missing.
+{% endfigure %}

 Improving the product in discreet stages sounded appealing, but beyond a few technical items, making substantial changes soon became difficult.
 We knew where we wanted to be, but it was difficult to get there without a vision of what the service might look like.
 I devised a holistic design for the product that would serve the following goals:

   * Communicate professionalism of the service and the quality of our library